 We believe that home learning is a crucial part of the children’s education.
 It provides an excellent opportunity for parents to become actively involved in their children’s learning.

 Most weeks the children are given a reading comprehension task to complete and a maths activity to complete online using the website MyMaths.
 For 4 weeks each term the children complete ‘Project Home Learning’, this enables the children to complete home learning tasks of a creative nature.

-The children are also expected to read at home, practise spellings and practise number facts ready for their weekly tests.
+The children are also expected to read at home and practise number facts ready for their weekly tests.